 Read on and let’s get started.

-Quick Overview: Benefits of connecting (and syncing) iPhone and Mac
+Quick Overview: Benefits of connecting (and syncing) iPhone device to your Mac

 In the old days, we copy and paste manually to have identical files on different devices.
 The process was tedious and prone to human error.